sans-ui-org/sans-ui/src/routes/(section)/components/tooltip/+page.md

 ## Usage

-Use the Tooltip component to show extra description when hovering or focusing on an element.
+Display additional information when users hover over or focus on an element.

 <Tooltip title="This is title" size="md"><Button >Here is the Trigger</Button></Tooltip>